brianbunke/brianbunke.github.io/_posts/2016-12-04-hello-blogosphere.md

 ---
 layout:     post
-title:      Hello World!
+title:      Hello Blogosphere!
 date:       2016-12-04 14:30:00
-summary:    A first post to get acquainted with Jekyll.
+summary:    A first post to introduce the blog and get acquainted with Jekyll.
 categories: blog
 thumbnail:  heart
 tags: